seanmtracey/cloudinary-demo/TUTORIAL.md

 npm install
 ```

-The installation should only take a few seconds, and once it's finished, we're able to use the functions and methods of the SDK to apply transformations as we like in our app.
+The installation should only take a few seconds, and once it's finished, we're able to use the functions and methods of the SDK to apply image transformations as we like in our app.

 ## Project Structure

 In the `scaffold` directory, there are a bunch of files which will make up our application, but we're only going to be working in the `scaffold/assets/main.js` file.
 The HTML and CSS files are already complete and ready for us to start building out our functionality.

-If you run `npm run dev` in the `scaffold` directory, the Vite server should start up and show us our app which should look like the following:
+If you run `npm run dev` in the `scaffold` directory, the Vite server should start up and show us our app which should look like the following when viewed in a browser:

 ![A screenshot of Cloudinary Demo application](./images/1.png "Cloudinary Demo Application")